EGatignol/PCSC/README.md

 ## Documentation

-It is possible to generate a documentation of the project using doxygen, with the following command :
+It is possible to generate a documentation of the project using doxygen, with the following command in the terminal :

 <p align="center">
   doxygen Doxygen